Andrew-Mazour/Icarus-crypto-bot/README.md

 - **Risk Management**: Includes stop-loss and take-profit mechanisms.

--**Logging and Monitoring**: Keeps track of executed trades and market conditions.
+- **Logging and Monitoring**: Keeps track of executed trades and market conditions.

 ## 📥 Installation